ansible/ansible/docs/docsite/rst/playbooks_delegation.rst

 Maximum Failure Percentage
 ``````````````````````````

-By default, Ansible will continue executing actions as long as there are hosts in the group that have not yet failed.
+By default, Ansible will continue executing actions as long as there are hosts in the batch that have not yet failed.
+The batch size for a play is all the hosts specified in the ``hosts:`` field.
 In some situations, such as with the rolling updates described above, it may be desirable to abort the play when a
 certain threshold of failures have been reached.
-To achieve this, as of version 1.3 you can set a maximum failure
+To achieve this, you can set a maximum failure
 percentage on a play as follows::

     - hosts: webservers